 - Shariah’s advice for people new to the AIP and grieving lost food traditions: Take a piece of paper and at the top, write down an action you want to take.
 (For example “Start AIP” or “Stick with AIP”.)
 Then divide the paper into 4 columns.
 In column 1 write down all of your fears – the worst case scenarios and obstacles you see happening if you do this healing diet.
 In column 2 brainstorm solutions for each of those fears.
 How may you prevent that scenario from happening?
 In column 3, brainstorm damage control.
 For each fear, how could you handle it if it did come true?
 Then in column 4, write down the cost of inaction.
 Where will you be in 6 months, 1 year, and 3 years if you don’t go AIP?
 This exercise replaces fears with empowerment.
 It helps you see that you have options.

 - Shariah works with people 1:1 as a registered dietitian.
-You can connect with her through her website, The Strategic RD.
+You can connect with her through Instagram.

 - Outro (1:00:50)

 - Eileen (your podcast host) has written 4 books: A Simple Guide to the Paleo Autoimmune Protocol (paperback, kindle, PDF, and audio versions), Reintroducing Foods on the AIP (PDF ebook), The Paleo AIP Instant Pot Cookbook (PDF ebook), and 85 Amazing AIP Breakfasts (PDF ebook).

 - If you purchased A Simple Guide to the Paleo Autoimmune Protocol , you are eligible for some free PDFs – The AIP Food Pyramid, the AIP Foods to Avoid, and an AIP Grocery List.
 Send your receipt through my contact form.
 And if you loved the book, please write a review on Amazon.

 - Check out the entire archive of podcast episodes.

 You May Also Be Interested In